Troitskoye, Troitsky District, Altai Krai

-Troitskoye (Троицкое) is a rural locality (a selo) and the administrative center of Troitsky District, Altai Krai, Russia.
+Troitskoye (Троицкое) is a rural locality (a selo) one of the fifty-nine in Altai Krai, Russia.
+It is located in the eastern central part of the krai and the administrative center of Troitsky District, Altai Krai, Russia.
 The population was 9,634 in 2016.
 There are 86 streets.

 Geography

 The village is located 97 km south-east from Barnaul on the Bolhsaya Rechka River.